explosion/spacy-course/chapters/en/chapter3.md

 - To get the length of a `Doc` object, you can call Python's built-in `len()` method on it.
 - Use the `nlp.add_pipe` method to add the component to the pipeline.
-Remember to set the `first` keyword argument to `True` to make sure it's added before all other components.
+Remember to use the string name of the component and to set the `first` keyword argument to `True` to make sure it's added before all other components.
 - To process a text, call the `nlp` object on it.

 </codeblock>